THargreaves/into-the-tidyverse/resources/session_two/session_two_presentation.md

 ====================================

 * When a fixed-width file has columns separated by white-space, you can use the `read_table()` function
-* This will automatically guess the column postions so you only need to enter a path to a file
+* This will automatically guess the column positions so you only need to enter a path to a file
 * However, it isn't always the smartest when the file has a header so it is best to skip the header and manually specify the column names